Price

 Emergency Contacts

-Should you need to contact the tour operator during an emergency, it is best to first call their local office.
+Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.
-EMERGENCY CONTACT NUMBERS G Adventures Office - Lima, Peru During office hours (weekdays, 9am-6pm local time): +51 1 241 1650 After hours emergency number: +51 99 758 2712 (WhatsApp Available) If for any reason you are unable to reach the G Adventures local office, please call the numbers listed below to connect with their Sales team, who will happily assist you.
+EMERGENCY CONTACT NUMBERS: G Adventures Office - Lima, Peru During office hours (weekdays, 9am-6pm local time): +51 1 241 1650 After hours emergency number: +51 99 758 2712 (WhatsApp Available) If for any reason you are unable to reach the G Adventures local office, please call the numbers listed below to connect with their Sales team, who will happily assist you.
 Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1 300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999

 Packing List